yaswanthteja/MySQL/SQL_Questions/Readme.md

 ## 2) What are tables in SQL?

 The table is a collection of records and information in a single view.

+## 3. What does a MySQL database contain?
+A MySQL database contains one or more tables, each of which contains records or rows.
+Within these rows are various columns or fields that contain the data itself.

+## 4. How can you interact with MySQL?
+There are three main ways you can interact with MySQL:

+using a command line
+via a web interface
+through a programming language
+#3 5.
+What are MySQL Database Queries?
+A query is a specific request or a question.
+One can query a database for specific information and have a record returned.